radujica/tospotify/CONTRIBUTING.md

     # install the dev requirements
     pipenv install --dev
-    # could also use the requirements; this is how to regenerate
+    # could also use the requirements; this is how to regenerate but note that it's ALL of them
     pip freeze > requirements.txt
     # above includes the dev, otherwise through pipenv can make them
     pipenv lock -r > requirements.txt